Criminal Injuries: Compensation for Survivors of Abuse

 - Dizziness, stomach or muscle cramps, physical pain that has no medical explanation

 - Thinking about the traumatic event involuntarily, these thoughts interfere with everyday life

-- Emotional shut down, triggered by feelings of anger, guilt, sadness, and/or fear
+- Emotional shutdown, triggered by feelings of anger, guilt, sadness, and/or fear

 The Biological Response

 If a person goes through enough physical or emotional stress, the central nervous system receives a series of shocks.
-The higher intensity and long-term trauma causes a disruption in the natural chemical balance of the brain and body.
+The higher intensity and long-term trauma cause a disruption in the natural chemical balance of the brain and body.
 But this reaction is different in everyone; one person may find that their chemical balance has not changed, whereas others may find that it has changed distinctively.
 Most likely those with long-term trauma will be affected by these biological changes because the trauma is severe, and repeated.
 Some problems include:

 - Difficulty in regulating or controlling emotions

 - Development of substance abuse problems

 Because of the changes, a person may feel as if they are still living in the same conditions as the traumatic experience.
 Others may tell you that the danger has passed, but your body and mind may involuntarily revert back to how you were feeling, your emotional state when the trauma occurred.